npappas27/square-take-home/README.md

     2) Select device target
     3) Run!
 ## What areas of the app did you focus on?
-I focused on building a dynamic collection view directory which utilizes the employee's photo, full name, and team assignment.
-I also focused on organizing the project into proper groups and following an MVC design pattern.
+I focused on building an aesthetically pleasing and efficient employee directory for iPhone utilizing the MVC design pattern.
 ## What was the reason for your focus?
 What problems were you trying to solve?
-I chose a UICollectionView because I wanted the employee directory to be as functional as a typical UITableView but more aesthetically pleasing.
-The collection view allows the user to see many employees at once, as well as pertinent information about the employee.
-I figured that having the employee's photo front-and-center added a personal touch to what could've been an otherwise boring table view.
-I organized the the project into multiple different groups in order to maximize readability and implement some sort of code structure/design.
+I felt that focusing on building an aesthetically pleasing, efficient, and organized application would best demonstrate my abilties as an iOS engineer.

+The problems I needed to solve in order to implement my solution were asynchronous network calls, error handling, image caching, codable types, constraints, collection view configuration, project structure/grouping, and unit testing
 ## How long did you spend on this project?
 ~5 hours
 ## Did you make any trade-offs for this project?
 What would you have done differently with more time?
-If I had more time I would consider focusing on implementing reusable components such (alert views, e
+If I had more time I would build more reusable components in order promote code reusability and UX consistency throughout the app.
 ## What do you think is the weakest part of your project?
-I think there is opportunity to build implement reusable components for some of the repeated elements (labels, image views, alerts, empty state).
+I think the weakest part of the project is the lack of functionality that the app currently provides.
+It would be nice to see more details about the employee in some sort of EmployeeDetails view.
 ## Did you copy any code or dependencies?
 Please make sure to attribute them here!
 N/A
 ## Is there any other information you’d like us to know?